Former Ontario PC leader Patrick Brown enters race for leadership of party

 Opinion: Leadership debate leaves viewers guessing what an Ontario PC government would look like

-However, during a conference call with members of the Progressive Conservative caucus early on the morning of Jan.
-25, Mr. Brown agreed to resign.
-The Globe and Mail has obtained a portion of the recorded call.
+However, during a conference call with members of the Progressive Conservative caucus on that same morning, Mr. Brown clearly can be heard agreeing to resign, according to a portion of the recording obtained by The Globe and Mail.

-"I have asked her to draft a statement that I will resign," Mr. Brown said, referring to Rebecca Thompson, his deputy chief of staff at the time.
+"I have asked her to draft a statement that I will resign," Mr. Brown says, referring to Rebecca Thompson, his deputy chief of staff at the time.
 "She has drafted a statement and she can read it to you."

-Mr. Brown's suggestion during the Global TV interview that he never resigned has fuelled speculation that he could jump into the leadership race, said a senior party official.
-The deadline for entering the leadership is 5 p.m.
-ET on Friday.

-Scott Macpherson, a family friend and president of the Simcoe Progressive Conservative riding association, was quoted on Simcoe.com on Thursday saying there is a "likelihood" that Mr. Brown will run for his old job.

 Mr. Brown was forced to step down after CTV News aired allegations of sexual misconduct with two young women.
 He began waging a campaign on social media and in select interviews to clear his name last weekend and has accused CTV News of fabricating a "malicious and false report" after the network changed a key aspect of its report that aired on the evening of Jan.
 24. CTV reported on Tuesday night that one of the women said she was not under the legal drinking age or in high school during one of the alleged incidents, as originally reported.
 CTV said it stands by its reporting.